 Whether or not biodiversity dynamics are governed by stable equilibria remains an unsolved question in ecology and evolution (Rabosky 2009; Quental and Marshall 2013; Rabosky et al. 2015; Harmon and Harrison 2015).
 A statistical steady state exists in an ecological community if changes in biodiversity occur slowly and in sync with environmental changes (Harte 2011).
 The existence (or non-existence) of such steady states has wide ranging implications.
 For example, whether conservation should focus on conventional preservationalist paradigms or adaptive management (Levin 1999) depends on whether biodiversity is largely in statistical steady state or not.
 Whether biodiversity rapidly and consistently tends towards a steady state determines how species and the communities they form will respond to global environmental change (Barnosky et al. 2012).

 We posit that two primary classes of non-steady state exist and can be better understood by combining comparative population and phylogenetic insights across multiple species and ecological theory.
-The first class of non-steady state occurs when a biological assemblage is undergoing succession following disturbance or formation of new habitat; in this case populations of most species in the community and species composition itself will be in flux due to the stochasticity of immigration and small population sizes.
+The first case of non-steady state occurs when a biological assemblage is undergoing succession following disturbance or formation of new habitat.
+In this case populations of most species in the community and species composition itself will be in flux due to the stochasticity of immigration and small population sizes.
 In such a situation the assemblage may be expected to eventually converge on a steady state.
-Recovery from disturbance, range expansion following climate change and primary succession are all potential examples of such non-steady state.
+Recovery from disturbance, range expansion following climate change, and primary succession are all potential examples of this first case of non-steady state.
 The second case occurs when novel mechanisms actively drive an assemblage away from steady state; such mechanisms could include escalatory species interactions or rapid diversification and adaptation in the face of newfound selective pressures.
 In both cases idealized ecological theory should fail to predict the static biodiversity patterns of the system and departures from population genetic theory should indicate what demographic dynamics are associated with the failure of ecological theory.

 ------------------------------------------------------------------------------------------------------------------------------------

 Deviations from METE allow us to identify ecological systems out of statistical steady state \citep{harte2011, rominger2015}.
 Drivers of such non-equilibrium include rapid assembly following disturbance \citep{harte2011} and constraints imposed by evolutionary history and non-neutral adaptive differences between species that violate the statistical assumptions underlying the principle of maximum information entropy \citep{rominger2015}.
 In order to harness these promising properties of METE as a non-equilibrium diagnostic tool more testing is needed to understand how exactly the ecological and evolutionary setting of a community predicts its deviation from METE.
-The chronological age structure of the Hawaiian archipelago offers the perfect natural experiment to achieve this.

-We propose to use the natural laboratory of the Hawaiian islands to better understand how and why ecosystems depart from steady state, the consequences of these departures on ecosystem function and biodiversity dynamics, including nutrient cycling and invasibility, and finally, how maximum entropy theory can be used as a tool to identify these departures.
+We propose to use islands of the Hawaiian archipeligo to better understand how and why ecosystems depart from steady state, the consequences of these departures on ecosystem function and biodiversity dynamics, including nutrient cycling and invasibility, and finally, how maximum entropy theory can be used as a tool to identify these departures.
 Remote island archipelagos provide an opportunity to integrate ecological and evolutionary processes, advancing our understanding of the regulation of biodiversity through the lens of theory.
-This is particularly true when the component islands are arranged chronologically, as is found in ``hotspot'' islands that form a chronological gradient representing snapshots of community assembly through evolutionary time.
-Such islands not only provide simple and discrete systems, but they also offer advantages for ecological and evolutionary study because of their known age, and varying area, allowing them to serve as ``natural laboratories'' (Simon 1987; Chadwick et al. 2007; Gillespie and Clague 2009).
-We have a strong foundation of research across the islands on microbes (PI Brodie), arthropods ( PIs Rominger, Gillespie, Gruner and Krehenwinkel), plants (PI Chase), and theory (PIs Rominger and Chase).
+This is particularly true when the component islands are arranged chronologically, as is found in “hotspot” islands that form a chronosequence representing snapshots of community assembly through evolutionary time.
+Such islands provide simple and discrete systems, of known age and varying area, allowing them to serve as excellent ``natural laboratories'' for ecological and evolutionary study in a regional context (Simon 1987; Chadwick et al. 2007; Gillespie and Clague 2009).
+Our team has a strong foundation of research expertise and experience across the islands on microbes (PI Brodie), arthropods ( PIs Rominger, Gillespie, Gruner and Krehenwinkel), plants (PI Chase), and theory (PIs Rominger and Chase).